-The Directors believe that the Company has adequate financial resources to continue in operational existence for the foreseeable future and for at least twelve months from the date of this Report.
+Following this assessment, the Directors believe that the Company has adequate financial resources to continue in operational existence for the foreseeable future and for at least twelve months from the date of this Report.
 Accordingly, they continue to adopt the going concern basis of accounting in preparing the financial statements.